 Price and Availability

-The majority of our comparisons have shown a noticeable difference in the two calibers, and the price section follows the same trend.
-The table below lists all eight of the rounds we have used in this article and their prices per box (20 rounds).
+The majority of our comparisons have shown a noticeable difference in the two cartridges, and the price section follows the same trend.
+The table below lists all ten of the rounds we have used in this article and their prices per box (20 rounds).
 Without a doubt, the .30-06 rounds are much more pricey than a box of .30-30 ammunition.
 If you’re only interested in hunting whitetail at ranges of 100 yards or less than you can save some money by going with the .30-30, but if you have other applications in mind, the extra performance characteristics of the .30-06 might be worth a few extra dollars.

 |.30-30 Remington Core-Lokt SP 150gr||$15.67 (20 Rounds)|